 Skip to main content

-If you're a student, postdoc, research scientist, research administrator, faculty member, or other UW affiliate, and you'd like to know how the Libraries can help you, please contact me.
+If you're a student, postdoc, research scientist, research administrator, faculty member, or other UW affiliate, and you'd like assistance, please contact me.
 I'm happy to work with you by email, phone, Zoom, or in person.

 How I Can Help You